VishnuVardhanReddy-11/Doctor-s-Voice-Notes/README.md

 # Doctor-s-Voice-Notes

 This is a web application designed for doctors to easily convert voice notes into text.
-It uses browser speech recognition to transcribe spoken words into written notes, helping doctors quickly document patient information.
+It uses browser speech recognition to convert spoken words into written notes, helping doctors quickly document patient information.

 # Technologies Used:
 HTML , CSS, Javascript